dixesh19/Control-of-Relay-Using-IoT-controller/README.md

 ### Name : DINESH R
 ### Reg no : 24900440

-# CONTROL RELAY USING IOT CONTROLLER
+# EXPERIMENT  2      CONTROL RELAY USING IOT CONTROLLER
 ##  AIM:
 To control the Relay using Arduino controller